object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

         > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

+    .. only:: not book

         For further information, see :doc:`the official Python venv documentation
         <library/venv>`.

+    .. only:: book

+        For further information, see the official Python venv documentation.
+        [#venv]_

 .. hint::